 Caning berries, such as raspberries, blackberries, and loganberries are just about the easiest fruits to grow in Western Washington.
 Our damp springs and cool summers are ideal for producing heavy crops with minimum effort.
 This care sheet will tell you how to plant and care for caning berries in the Pacific Northwest.

 For detailed information on varieties, please refer to individual plant signs or consult our nursery professionals.

 CHOOSING THE PLANTS

-CHOOSE YOUR VARIETIES from our recommended lists according to flavor or harvest time.
+CHOOSE YOUR VARIETIES according to flavor, harvest time, and planting space.

 POLLINATION of caning berries is performed by bees.
 All are self-fertile so only one variety is necessary for successful yields.

 TWO TYPES OF RASPBERRIES are listed: Ever bearing varieties fruit in June on last year’s canes and from August to September on the newly grown canes.
 Summer bearing varieties fruit heavily in June and July on last year’s canes.